weidner/EtradeOauthSample/README.md

 I know a lot of people have been looking for a simple example for this.  jejernig helped me, so I hope this helps others.

 The project is in ZIP format in the downloads area.
-(I'm still learning gothub)
+(I'm still learning github)